 This one may sound slightly strange if you want to make partner at a Magic Circle firm.
-However, to be the commercially focused, well-rounded player means you normally need to have some exposure outside of the law.
-Ideally this will come from a secondment in industry.
+However, to be a commercially focused, well-rounded player means you normally need to have some exposure outside of the law.
+Ideally, this will come from a secondment in industry.
 This will give you a great understanding of your client’s business, but also a chance to build up the introducer network.

 Work with a mentor

 Far too often I hear lawyers, and particularly in Magic Circle firms, (i.e. A&O, Slaughter & May, Freshfields, Clifford Chance) under-utilising their relationship with their mentor.
 (That’s if they have a relationship at all) As I mentioned previously your technical ability and number of billable hours are not what is going to get you to partner.
 However, your relationship with your mentor could make all the difference to your career progression.
 Your mentor will be your advocate at the partnership table and help you get on the best assignments.

 Your mentor can be your secret weapon to help you get your career firing on all four cylinders again.
 However, if you don’t spend time with them or build a relationship with them, your car’s engine is going to struggle to get started.